Shocking Video Shows World War II Veteran Pleading For Help, Dying As Nurses Watch On

 — 10News WTSP (@10NewsWTSP) November 14, 2017

-Following Mr. Denpsey’s death, his family sued the Northeast Atlanta Health and Rehabilitation Center.
+Following Mr. Dempsey’s death, his family sued the Northeast Atlanta Health and Rehabilitation Center.
 The family did not comment on the video and revealed that they would not be able to comment on it as they have a pending settlement with the nursing home.
 Meanwhile, the nursing home tried its best to stop the local media news outlet WXIA-TV from getting the video.
-However, a local County Judge ruled to unseal the footage.
+However, a local county judge ruled to unseal the footage.

-While the nursing home was aware of the video footage since 2015, they did not terminate the nurses until ten months later.
+While the nursing home was aware of the video footage since 2015, they did not terminate the nurses until 10 months later.
 All the other nurses who were filmed in the video only surrendered their licenses in September 2017, more than three years after the incident happened.

-[Featured Image By Maxlkt/Pixabay]
+[Featured Image by Maxlkt/Pixabay]